 Keeping in mind job satisfaction will vary for every person.
 We will discuss the main ground rules to build a healthy workplace.
 These trends show what new generations require.
 Avoiding discussing deeply scientific approaches most of us already know, such as Maslow’s hierarchy of needs (1943) or Herzberg’s hygiene factors (1968).

 A recent study by SHRM, Society for Human Resource Management, shows that only 38% of the workforce is very satisfied with their current job while 51% is somewhat satisfied.
 A stat shows two out of every five persons are willing to look for new opportunities in the upcoming year due to job dissatisfaction.
 It is hard to understand our current situation.
-We invite you to comment on how you think these stats may have been altered during the Covid pandemic.

 The importance of Job Satisfaction